pminina01/readthedocs/File-target.md

 Assuming that ConcurrentWriteAttemptDelay is 10 the time to wait will be: a random value between 0 and 10 milliseconds - 1st attempt a random value between 0 and 20 milliseconds - 2nd attempt a random value between 0 and 40 milliseconds - 3rd attempt a random value between 0 and 80 milliseconds - 4th attempt ... and so on.

 _concurrentWriteAttempts_ - Number of times the write is appended on the file before NLog discards the log message.
 [Integer](Data-types) Default: 10

+_cleanupFileName_ - before writing to a file, the name of the file get checked for illegal characters (OS dependent).
+This can be costly if a lot of messages are written.
+The cleanup is cached for fixed names (no layout renderers).
+Set this to `false` for optimal performance (but beware of the file name, if it's wrong, nothing gets written).
+Default: `true`

 _bufferSize_ - Log file buffer size in bytes.
 [Integer](Data-types) Default: 32768